OctopusDeploy/blog/blog/2021-12/best-webinars-of-2021/index.md

 ## Summary

-We've run some world-class webinars in 2021, and I'm excited about what we're going to do in 2022 with some great new features landing as well some really interesting things we are aiming to do in the Community.
+We've run some world-class webinars in 2021, that we're really proud of and I'm excited about what we're going to do in 2022 with some great new people on the team, new features landing as well some really interesting things we are aiming to do in the Community.

 Our pipeline for the first quarter of 2021 is already looking full, and if you have an idea for a webinar that you'd like to see or even an improvement we can make on webinars, please email us at <webinars@Octopus.com>.